S.A. Faughnan (Brokers) Ltd.

 A summary of the details of all arrangements for any fee, commission, other reward or remuneration paid or provided to the intermediary which it has agreed with Insurers or product producers” is available on our website. www.safaughnan.ie/charges/

 It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
-As your circumstances change, your needs will change.
-You must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up to date advice and products best suited to your needs.
-Failure to contact us in relation to changes in your circumstances, or failure to request a review, may result in you having insufficient insurance cover and/or inappropriate investments.
+As your circumstances change, your needs will change which may result in you having insufficient insurance cover and/or inappropriate investments.
+We would therefore advise that you contact us to ensure that you are provided with up to date advice and products best suited to your needs.

 Conflicts of interest: